swagger-api/swagger-editor/README.md

 [emscripten](https://emscripten.org/docs/getting_started/downloads.html) or [docker](https://www.docker.com/) needs to be installed on your operating system as well.
 We strongly recommend going with a docker option.

-You can now install SwaggerIDE package using `npm`:
+You can now install SwaggerEditor package using `npm`:

 ```sh
  $ npm install @swagger-api/swagger-ide